FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 xpdf $PCA/PCA_World.pdf
 ```

 Which groups are separated along the first component of variation?
 Which groups are separated along the second component?
 Why do you think this is?

-Look at the file containing the eigenvalues.
-The value of a particular eigenvalue divided by the total sum of all eigenvalues is the proportion of variance explained by its corresponding eigenvector (principal component).
-Load the eigenvalue table into R, and calculate how much variance in the data is captured by the first, second, third and fourth principal components.
+How much of the total variance is captured by the first and second principal components?

 # Admixture analysis